 The Social Entrepreneurship Accelerator at Duke (SEAD) is a USAID-funded accelerator program to build the capacity of innovative global health enterprises to increase their effectiveness, sustainability and scale of impact.
-SEAD brings together interdisciplinary partners including the Center for Advancement of Entrepreneurship (CASE) at Duke’s Fuqua School of Business, Innovations in Healthcare, the Duke Institute for Health Innovation, Duke Global Health Institute, Investors’ Circle, and others.
+SEAD brings together interdisciplinary partners including the Center for Advancement of Entrepreneurship (CASE) at Duke’s Fuqua School of Business, the International Partnership for Innovative Healthcare Delivery (IPIHD), the Duke Institute for Health Innovation, Duke Global Health Institute, Investors’ Circle, and others.

 Read more to see what benefits SEAD can bring to you and our selection criteria.

 How can I get involved or suggest an organization for SEAD?

 If you have read the criteria and believe your or another organization would be a good fit, it's simple!